 In this edition, we take a look into the life of Sydney artist, Milan Ring, during a recent city lockdown.
-Read the photo diary below to hear Milan discuss her daily rituals, what she’s been working on since the release of her recent album I’m Feeling Hopeful, and the quality time spent with her dog Nas.
+Read the photo diary below to hear Milan discuss her daily rituals, what she’s been working on for her new album I’m Feeling Hopeful, out December 3rd, and the quality time spent with her dog Nas.

 8am.
 I hop up to let my old dog Nas out to do his biz, the morning has a warm spring feeling for late winter.
 “They must be back burning,” I think, as I smell the oh-so-familiar scent of ash and smoke, and my eyes observe a slight haze in the air.
 I’ve always liked that smell but after the disastrous 2019-2020 fire season which devastated so much of Australia, where we had weeks of unbreathable air, the smell isn’t quite so welcomed anymore.
 I think about climate change and watch Nas poop.
 I go back to my window sill with a miso soup & a probiotic and remember to take a snap!
 I’ve read that miso soup is a great source of prebiotics so I feel I am starting my day with a winning combination here, plus my Chinese herbalist told me to start the day with something warm so as to not put out the ‘internal fire’.

 Shiva Nataraja looks at me, his backhand holds the element of fire, “full circle” I think.